Looking for easy and nutritious snacks that will fuel your kids for their sports activities? Here’s your dietitian-approved list!

 - Greek yogurt cups and fruit

-- Home-popped popcorn + milk or chocolate milk
+- Home-popped popcorn and milk or chocolate milk

 - Homemade muffins or energy balls

 Last year, I sent these yummy egg mini-muffins with some cheese, grapes, and strawberries.
 Let kids pick and choose their own combination.
-Remember – it’s their responsibility to choose “how much” they consume.
+Remember – it’s your child’s responsibility to choose “how much” they eat.
+Providing a variety of options allows them to listen to their hunger cues and eat what feels right for them.

 Comments